dkandalov/kotlin-99/contributing.md

-All contributions are welcome.
-E.g.:
+All contributions are welcome including:
  - fixes in `readme.md`
  - refactoring/cleaning up existing code
  - solutions for problems without solutions